Medical expert of the article

 How to examine?

-Treatment of Ilza's disease is systemic and surgical depending on the clinical manifestations of the disease.
-Corticosteroids are systemically used, but the positive effect of their use is unstable.
-Laser and photocoagulation is performed to reduce and prevent neovascularization in the vitreous, traction (tension by fibrous strands), and retinal detachment.
-Vitrectomy is performed in the presence of massive hemorrhages in the vitreous body and vitreoretinalnyh cords.
+Treatment of Ilse's disease is systemic and surgical, depending on the clinical manifestations of the disease.
+Corticosteroids are used systemically, but the positive effect of their use is unstable.
+Laser and photocoagulation are performed to reduce and prevent neovascularization in the vitreous body, traction (tension by fibrous strands) and retinal detachment.
+Vitrectomy is performed in the presence of massive hemorrhages in the vitreous body and vitreoretinal strands.

-The prognosis regarding vision is poor.
-Complications include vitreous hemorrhage, cataracts, papillitis, secondary glaucoma, traction and rheumatogenic retinal detachment, iris rumenosis.
+The prognosis for vision is poor.
+Complications include vitreous hemorrhage, cataracts, papillitis, secondary glaucoma, traction and rhegmatogenous retinal detachment, rubeosis iridis.